jspepper/uci-har/CodeBook.md

 CodeBook
 ========

-Each variable represents the average of a particular measurement for each subject/activity pair.
+Each variable represents the average of that particular measurement for each subject/activity pair.
 Since the original data was scaled, the variables do not have a unit associated with them.